mujtaba-ahmad/ngx-countdown/README.md

 # ngx-countdown (Angular4 Countdown)
 Angular 4 countdown is compatible with latest release of angular 4.x.x.
-Click [click](http://plugins.mashup.li/#/plugins/ngx-countdown) to open sample application.
+Click [here](http://plugins.mashup.li/#/plugins/ngx-countdown) to open Demo App.

 ## Functionality
 1. I can be applied anywhere in your web application.